schofida/mlod-enhancements/mlod-new-heroic-paths.md

 - Extend Spell - When a spell is cast that has a duration of 1 minute or longer, you can spend 1 raw energy point to double its duration, to a maximum duration of 24 hours.
 - Reduce Spell - You can spend 1 raw energy point to reduce a spell.
 All variable, numeric effects of a reduced spell are decreased by 1 die.
 Spell range is reduced by half.
 If spell affects an area, reduce the affected area by 5 ft (e.g. Fireball will only affect a 15 ft radius).
 Saving throws and opposed rolls (such as that made to overcome spell resistance) are not affected.
 Spells without random variables are not affected.

+In addition, you also gain 2 additional raw energy points

 ---

 ### **Spell Attraction**